Naitreey/notes-and-knowledge/cs/python/testing.rst

 Mock
 ----

-- arbitrary attributes can be set on a mock object.
-By default, access to arbitrary attribute of a mock object returns a new descendent mock object.
+- Without considering autospeccing, arbitrary attributes can be set on a mock object.  access to arbitrary attribute of a mock object returns a new descendent mock object.

+- When subclassing a Mock/MagicMock, all dynamically created attributes, ``return_value`` etc., will use the subclass automatically.

 constructor
 ^^^^^^^^^^^